Gacharic Spin: 2017–2019: G-litter and Go Luck!

-They band returned to Anime Matsuri in April 2017 for their second appearance at the convention, and attended Anime Central in Rosemont, Illinois the following May.
+The band returned to Anime Matsuri in April 2017 for their second appearance at the convention, and attended Anime Central in Rosemont, Illinois the following May.
 In August 2017, Nenne announced that she had to leave the band due to hearing damage and the chance she could lose her hearing if she continued to be exposed to loud noise like a concert.
 The single "Generation Gap" (ジェネレーションギャップ, Jenerēshongyappu) was released in September 2017, and the album G-litter was released in April 2018.

 In September 2018, the band announced the release of mini-album Go Luck!, and revealed that Mai was to "graduate" from the band after six years.
 Go Luck! was released in November 2018 with six different versions, all presented in 12-inch cardboard sleeves, akin to those of LPs, and each limited to 9,999 copies in celebration of the band's 9th anniversary.
 The six variants feature five of each member – including Mai – in the accompanying artwork, and one of the complete group.

 Celebrating their 10th anniversary, in February 2019, the band announced a greatest hits compilation album, Gacha 10 Best (ガチャっ10Best, Gacha ~tsu10 Best), to be released in March, with three editions: a single music CD "introductory" edition, a three music CD "intermediate" edition and an "advanced" edition with three music CDs and a Blu-ray of music videos.

 Also in February, Angelina 1/3 joined as a "microphone performer".
 With a long-time desire to be a "singer", she was initially a little disappointed by the use of this descriptor, but she was convinced by her bandmates that she was free to express Gacharic Spin not only by singing.
 Koga invited her to audition after seeing her perform at a school festival; she was seventeen years old, still in school and had no professional stage experience when she joined.
 The following March, yuri – formerly of the disbanded Lagoon – joined as drummer.
-With yuri drumming, Hana switched to guitar and continued as vocalist.
+With Yuri drumming, Hana switched to guitar and continued as vocalist.

 The band began the Gacha 10 Live 2019 Japan tour in April, and returned, for their third appearance, to Anime Matsuri in June.